 We define sustainability as meeting current needs without compromising the future.
 To achieve these aims, we embrace the 'Triple bottom line' principal, with social; environmental and economic needs forming the cornerstones of our business ethos.

-Lorne Stewart Group currently holds the Silver level of membership and we are currently working hard to achieve Gold status.
+Lorne Stewart Group currently holds the Gold level of membership and we are currently working hard to achieve Gold status.

 With more than 13,000 members, the School provides free practical support in the form of e-learning modules, tailored self-assessment and action plans, sustainability training and networking opportunities.

 We design, supply, install and maintain renewable energy solutions such a solar thermal hot water generation, photovoltaic’s, combined heat and power systems and sustainable plant such as biomass heating systems.
 Water reclamation is a regular feature on our sites, coupled with water leak detection to control use and mitigate abuse of our valued primary energy sources.